grafana/loki/docs/sources/logql/_index.md

 #### Parser Expression

-Parser expression can parse and extract labels from the log content.
+Parser expressions can parse and extract labels from the log content.
 Those extracted labels can then be used for filtering using [label filter expressions](#label-filter-expression) or for [metric aggregations](#metric-queries).

 Extracted label keys are automatically sanitized by all parsers, to follow Prometheus metric name convention.(They can only contain ASCII letters and digits, as well as underscores and colons.
 They cannot start with a digit.)